stephaniemhelm/little-esty-shop/README.md

 You can access the test suite (includes use of Capybara, FactoryBot, Faker, RSpec, and Pry) via `bundle exec rspec`.
 You can run the development server with `rails s` to see the app in action.
+* Run `rake csv_load:all` to populate data from the Command Line to the rails server

 ## Contributors
 This app was developed via Ruby on Rails by students at Turing School of Software and Design in 2021.